-- 1. Place thermometers in the return and supply air stream as close to the furnace as possible.
-IMPORTANT: The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings. - 2.
-Consult the rating plate for the proper circulating air flow and temperature rise. - NOTE: This furnace is designed to operate with a maximum external pressure rise of 0.3 inches of water column.
-It is important that the duct system be designed to provide the correct flow rates and external pressure rise.
-An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues. - 3.
-Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes before taking any temperature readings.
+- Place thermometers in the return and supply air stream as close to the furnace as possible.
+IMPORTANT: The thermometer on the supply air side must be shielded rom direct radiation from the heat exchanger to avoid false readings. - Consult the rating plate for the proper circulating air flow and temperature rise.
+NOTE: This furnace is designed to operate with a maximum external pressure rise of 0.3 inches of water column.
+It is important that the duct system be designed to provide the correct flow rates and external pressure - nuisance shutdowns, and comfort or noise issues.

+3. Adjust all registers and duct dampers to the desired position and run the furnace for 10 to 15 minutes before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.